 During 2021, the Organization received a conditional promise of \$1,000,000 due in three installments contingent upon the Organization accomplishing predetermined milestones determined by the donor.
 The first installment of \$350,000 was received during the fourth quarter of 2021 with the launch of two new branch offices and formation of a required number of savings groups.
-The second installment of \$400,000 was received in the fourth quarter 2022.
-The payment was used to launch one new branch office and to continue support of the first two expansion offices.
-The third installment of \$250,000 is due in the fourth quarter 2023.

-The final \$250,000 payment is to be used to continue support of the three expansion offices and provide a runway for the Organization to raise funding to sustain the new branches and is contingent upon:
+The second installment of \$400,000 was received in the fourth quarter of 2022 upon the launch of one new branch office and continuous support of the first two expansion offices.
+The third and final installment of \$250,000 was received in the fourth quarter 2023 to continue support of the three expansion offices and provided a runway for the Organization to raise funding to sustain the new branches.